A Comprehensive Survey on Enterprise Financial Risk Analysis from Big Data and LLMs Perspective: Introduction

-\fi \IEEEPARstart{E}{nterprise} finanical risk analysis has long been a focus of scholarly research.
-Whether they are young start-ups or famous Fortune 500 companies, they all have to face a variety of risks, so the study of enterprise risk is a very important element in the study of business.
-Enterprise risk comes from many aspects, including credit risk, guarantee risk, supply chain risk, bankruptcy risk, etc. In the modern economic system, as the global financial system becomes more interconnected, which also leads to higher contagion risk \cite{abduraimova2022contagion}, then each enterprise will be affected by its own risk or the risk brought by surrounding enterprises.
+Enterprise financial risk analysis has long been a focus of scholarly research in the fields of Finance and Management \cite{billio2012econometric}.
+Whether young start-ups, small and medium-sized enterprises (SMEs) or famous Fortune 500 enterprises, to some extent they all inevitably face one or multiple financial risks, such as credit risk, guarantee risk, supply chain risk, bankruptcy risk \cite{Altman1968Financial}.
+In particular, enterprises face big risk challenges when an economic crisis or a gray rhino incident happened, such as the financial crisis in 2008 and COVID-19 epidemic in 2020.
+In the modern economic system, as the global financial system becomes more deeply interconnected, enterprises are exposed to both internal risks and contagion risks \cite{Zhao2022Bankruptcy}.
+Therefore, predicting the financial risk of enterprises is of great importance for both government policymakers and financial institutions.

-When there is an economic crisis in the world, the risks faced by enterprises around the world will further increase, which makes the probability of business failure higher, such as the financial crisis in 2008 caused scholars to study the systemic risk \cite{ billio2012econometric}, the outbreak of the COVID-19 epidemic in 2020, making the economy of many countries in a period fall into a state of stagnation, unemployment rate gradually increased, enterprises suspended production, economic indicators fell sharply \cite{Chen2021OnCR}, a very large number of SMEs closed down and the supply chain robustness of companies has been greatly tested \cite{el2021can}.